-Cinea and Film Fest Gent proudly present the sixth Young Critics Workshop (October 9 – 18, 2019) by photogénie, heralded by The Criterion Collection’s The Daily as the critics workshop that holds out the most hope for the future of film criticism.
-Open to aspiring film critics (aged 18-26) from Belgium and abroad, the Workshop offers participants the opportunity to cover the 46th edition of this major international event, ranked among the top European film festivals.
+Cinea and Film Fest Gent proudly present the seventh Young Critics Workshop (October 13 – 24, 2020) by photogénie, open to aspiring film critics (aged 18-26) from Belgium and abroad, offering them the opportunity to cover the 47th edition of this major international event, ranked among the top European film festivals.

 Read moreRead less

 The selected participants will be invited to cover the festival by writing both reviews and one in-depth piece.
 The participants will be guided by film critic Nick Pinkerton (Film Comment, Sight & Sound, Reverse Shot, …) and the photogénie team.

 The reviews and articles of the participants may be published on photogénie and on the Festival’s website.